 When there is a design need or market pressure to solve a problem and there are a finite number of identified, predictable solutions, a person of ordinary skill has good reason to pursue the known options within his or her technical grasp.
-If this leads
+If this leads to the anticipated success, it is likely the product not of innovation but of ordinary skill and common sense.

 KSR, 550 U.S. at 421.
 Here, Queen 1989 recognizes the need to substitute framework residues in order to "reduce immunogenicity while retaining high binding affinity."
 See Ex.
-1034, 1.
-Thus, even if Queen 1990 is not available as prior art, we find that an ordinary artisan would have identified the candidates for substitution, as recited in claims 12, 42, 60, 71, 73, and 74.
-Indeed, Dr. Wilson testified that he performed a "good analysis" and identified 19 amino acid positions in the light chain and 19 in the heavy chain, including 66L (recited in claims 12 and 42), 73H (recited in claim 71), 78H (recited in claims 60 and 73), 93H (recited in claim 74).
-Ex.
-1138, 242:4-6; Ex.
-2041 ¶ 183, Appendix 1.
+1534, 3.
+Thus, even if Queen 1990 is not available as prior art, we find that an ordinary artisan would have identified